ionicthemes/google-login-with-ionic-framework/README.md

 **Requirements:**

 - You need an Ionic app where you will integrate this login.
-You can either use a blank app, or an existing one.
-Ad time!:If you are looking for a beautiful starter app with login UI/UX you must have a look at our beautiful mobile themes, templates & components.
+You can either use a blank app, or an existing one. **Ad time!**: If you are looking for a beautiful starter app with login UI/UX you must have a look at our beautiful mobile themes, templates & components.
 Specially to our [Logins Category](https://ionicthemes.com/logins).
 - You need to follow the setup steps for android (to enable google+ login on android)
 - You need to follow the setup steps for iOS (to enable google+ login on iOS)
-- Install Google+ Cordova/PhoneGap Plugin
+- Install Google+ Cordova/PhoneGap Plugin in your app

 ### How it will look like: